input-output-hk/cardano-node-wiki/Troubleshooting.md

 ## Missing blocks

+This section was taken from the private IOG wiki [^1].

-### How do you know that your pool did not produce a block when it was selected as a Slot Leader? [^1]
+### How do you know that your pool did not produce a block when it was selected as a Slot Leader?

 * `cardano_node_metrics_Forge_forge_about_to_lead_int - cardano_node_metrics_Forge_node_not_leader_int  != 0`